tregua87/sgxmonitor-artifact/README.md

 ```
 run_shadowstackeval.sh
 ```
-The standard output should containd this message:
+The standard output should contain this message:
 ```
 [ERROR] Edges [/sgxmonitor-src/src/monitor_toplaywith/edges.txt] NOT match the model [data_security/model-n.txt]
 The runtime return address is not coherent with the shadowstack value